llvm/llvm-project/clang/docs/analyzer/checkers.rst

 which is then propagated through function calls and being used as arguments of sensitive operations, also called as taint sinks (e.g. ``system()`` call).

-One can defend agains this type of vulnerability by always checking and santizing the potentially malicious, untrusted user input.
+One can defend against this type of vulnerability by always checking and sanitizing the potentially malicious, untrusted user input.

 The goal of the checker is to discover and show to the user these potential taint source-sink pairs and the propagation call chain.